-- 16.1 The Company may, subject to the FCA Regulations, borrow money from an eligible institution or an Approved Bank for the use of the Company on the terms that the borrowing is to be repayable out of the Scheme Property. - 16.2 The Company may not lend (by way of deposit or otherwise) or mortgage the property of the Company. - 16.3 None of the money in the property of the Company may be lent.
-However, providing an officer of the Company with money to meet expenditure does not constitute lending for the purposes of this prohibition. - 16.4 Neither acquiring a debenture nor placing money on deposit in a current account constitutes lending. - 16.5 Where transactions in derivatives or forward transactions are used for the account of the Company in accordance with the FCA Rules, nothing in this paragraph prevents the Company or the Depositary at the request of the Company from: - 16.5.1 lending, depositing, pledging or charging scheme property for margin requirements; or - 16.5.2 transferring scheme property under the terms of an agreement in relation to margin requirements, provided that the ACD reasonably considers that both the agreement and the margin arrangements made under it

-(including in relation to the level of margin) provide appropriate protection to shareholders.
+- 14.1 The Company may, subject to the FCA Regulations, borrow money from an eligible institution or an Approved Bank for the use of the Company on the terms that the borrowing is to be repayable out of the Scheme Property. - 14.2 The ACD must ensure that borrowing does not, on any Business Day, exceed 10% of the value of the Scheme Property. - 14.3 These borrowing restrictions do not apply to "back to back" borrowing to be cover for transactions in derivatives and forward transactions. - 14.4 The Company will not issue any debenture unless it acknowledges or creates a borrowing that complies with COLL 5.5.4(1) to (6) inclusive. - 14.5 The Company will not lend any money which forms part of the Scheme Property.
+However, providing an officer of the Company with money to meet expenditure does not constitute lending for the purposes of this prohibition.
+Neither acquiring a debenture nor placing money on deposit in a current account constitutes lending. - 14.6 The Company will not lend any part of the Scheme Property other than money by way of deposit or otherwise. - 14.7 Where transactions in derivatives or forward transactions are used for the account of the Company in accordance with the FCA Rules, paragraph 14.6 does not prevent the Company (or the Depositary at the request of the Company), from: - 14.7.1 lending, depositing, pledging or charging the Scheme Property for margin requirements; or - 14.7.2 transferring Scheme Property under the terms of an agreement in relation to margin requirements, provided that the ACD reasonably considers that both the agreement and the margin arrangements made under it (including in relation to the level of margin) provide appropriate protection to Shareholders.